dannymcy/cyclevla_code/README.md

 See [PI.md](PI.md) for finetuning/evaluating the pi0.5 (openpi) backbone on the LIBERO and LIBERO-Plus simulation benchmark task suites.

+## Real-Robot Experiments

+If you also use the AgileX PiPER arm with a leader arm follower arm setup (more details in the paper), you can use our real robot code at https://github.com/dannymcy/cyclevla_distal/tree/main.
+The original codebase is from https://github.com/reeceomahoney/distal.

 ## Support

 If you run into any issues, please open a new GitHub issue.